 - The filter is removed and now all items are shown

-SUPPORT: If you experience issues, have questions or need assistance after following these instructions please Open a New Support Ticket or if you already have a ticket open reply with details and we will be happy to assist.
+SUPPORT: If you experience issues with the DigiScope Exchange database recovery tool, have questions or need assistance after following these instructions please Open a New Support Ticket or if you already have a ticket open reply with details and we will be happy to assist.